HMS Bermuda (52): Post-war

-In 1956 Bermuda was paid-off and towed up to Palmer's at Hebburn on Tyne to undergo a long refit.
-She was updated largely on the same pattern as HMS Gambia with an enclosed bridge, and US supplied Mk 63 directors for the 4 inch twin gun mounts, but appears to have maintained simple tacymetric fire control for new Twin Mk 5 40mm mounts, which were repositioned for better arcs of fire.
+In 1956 Bermuda was paid-off and towed up to Palmer's at Hebburn to undergo a long refit.
+She was updated largely on the same pattern as HMS Gambia with an enclosed bridge, and US supplied Mk 63 directors for the 4-inch twin gun mounts, but appears to have maintained simple tacymetric fire control for new Twin Mk 5 40-mm mounts, which were repositioned for better arcs of fire.
 She returned to service, and spent the next few years in exercises with other NATO navies, or other Royal Navy units.
 In April 1958, she left Malta to assist in the reinforcement of Cyprus during a period of civil unrest.
 Bermuda attended the Ceremony of independence of Nigeria on 1 October 1960, before joining the Mediterranean Fleet, relieving the cruiser Tiger.

 Bermuda was decommissioned in 1962, after 21 years in service.
-She was scrapped by Thos.
-W. Ward, Briton Ferry, Wales starting on 26 August 1965.
+She was scrapped by Thos W Ward, Briton Ferry, Wales starting on 26 August 1965.
 The ship's bell now hangs in the Royal Naval Association Club in West Bromwich, a British town which had adopted Bermuda in 1942.